datajerk/gamenotes/pokeemerald/README.md

 230. H186   S ☐   Kingdra     Trade Evo from 117.
 H185 Seadra TradeItem DRAGONSCALE
 ```

-No different that any other trade-scum, just need to have each Pokémon be holding a specific item.
+No different than any other trade-scum, just need to have each Pokémon holding a specific item.

-> Tale of the Dragon Scale
+> The Tale of the Dragon Scale
 >
 >I know I found this, I knew I had it, but I could not remember what I did with it, it's not in my items or PC.
 Did I give it to an NPC for something?